djgrant/jetpack-postgres/README.md

 ```

 When a task is created it is given an initial state of `pending` which makes it available for workers to pick up and process.

+> 💡 Note that `Machine.createTask` is different to `ops.createTask`.
+The latter generates a static operator (it is merely an instruction), while the former actually creates a task at runtime.

 ### Responding to state machines